-The leadership team below seamlessly fills the many leadership responsibilities of our small one school district.
+As a small one school district, it is cost prohibitive to have a designated principal at the school.
+The leadership team below seamlessly fills the responsibilities.
 Please feel free to contact the person most able to help you with any concerns or questions you might have.